jakoch/php-wasm-devbox/playground/readme.md

 ## In-Progress

-- [ ] Editor: Run code using multiple PHP-WASM modules
+- [ ] Extend Editor: Provide a "Multi-Run Editor" tab, which allows to run code using multiple PHP-WASM modules
 - [ ] Builder: compile multiple PHP-WASM modules
   - [ ] use PHP version as DOCKER argument
 - [ ] support only "Currently Supported Version" of PHP